Häagen-Dazs

-Häagen-Dazs (/ˈhɑːɡəndæs/ HAH-gən-dass, /ˌhɑːɡənˈdɑːz/ HAH-gən-DAHZ) is an American ice cream brand, established by Reuben and Rose Mattus in The Bronx, New York, in 1960.
-Starting with only three flavors: vanilla, chocolate, and coffee, the company opened its first retail store in Brooklyn, New York, on November 15, 1976.
-The company operates worldwide and also produces ice cream bars, ice cream cakes, sorbet, frozen yogurt, and gelato.
+Häagen-Dazs (/ˈhɑːɡəndæs/ HAH-gən-dass, /ˌhɑːɡənˈdɑːz/ HAH-gən-DAHZ) is an American ice cream brand, established by Reuben and Rose Mattus in The Bronx in 1960, owned by Froneri, a joint venture between Nestlé and PAI Partners.
+Starting with only three flavors: vanilla, chocolate, and coffee, the company opened its first retail store in Brooklyn, on November 15, 1976.
+The Pillsbury food conglomerate bought Häagen-Dazs in 1983, and now the brand is sold worldwide.
+Their product offerings include ice cream cartons, ice cream bars, ice cream cakes, sorbet, frozen yogurt, frozen milkshake, gelato, and ice cream sandwiches.

 History

 Häagen-Dazs's founder Reuben Mattus was born in Poland in 1912 to Jewish parents.
-His father died during the First World War, and his widowed mother migrated to New York City with her two children in 1921.
+His father died during World War I, and his widowed mother migrated to New York City with her two children in 1921.
 They joined an uncle who was in the Italian lemon-ice business in Brooklyn.
 By the late 1920s, the family began making ice pops, and by 1929, chocolate-covered ice cream bars and sandwiches under the name Senator Frozen Products on Southern Boulevard in the South Bronx, delivering them with a horse-drawn wagon to neighborhood stores in the Bronx.

-The Senator Frozen Products company was profitable, but by the 1950s the large mass-producers of ice cream started a price war leading to his decision to make a heavy kind of high-end ice cream.
-In 1959, he decided to form a new ice cream company with what he thought to be a Danish-sounding name, Häagen-Dazs, as a tribute to Denmark's alleged exemplary treatment of Jews during World War II, a move known in the marketing industry as foreign branding.
+The Senator Frozen Products company was profitable, but by the 1950s the large mass-producers of ice cream started a price war, leading to his decision to make a heavy kind of high-end ice cream.
+In 1959, he decided to form a new ice cream company with what he thought to be a Danish-sounding name, Häagen-Dazs, as a tribute to Denmark's exemplary treatment of Jews during World War II, a move known in the marketing industry as foreign branding.
 Rose Mattus would dress up in fancy clothing to distribute free samples, giving the ice cream an air of sophistication and class.

 The Pillsbury Company bought Häagen-Dazs in 1983.
 In 1999, Pillsbury and Nestlé merged their U.S. and Canadian ice cream operations into a joint venture called Ice Cream Partners.
 General Mills, in turn, bought Pillsbury in 2001 and succeeded to its interest in the joint venture.
-That same year, Nestlé exercised its contractual right to buy out General Mills' interest in Ice Cream Partners, which included the right to a 99-year license for the Häagen-Dazs brand, until 2100.
+That same year, Nestlé exercised its contractual right to buy out General Mills' interest in Ice Cream Partners, which included the right to a 99-year license for the Häagen-Dazs brand, until 2110.
 Since then, pursuant to that license, the Dreyer's subsidiary of Nestlé has produced and marketed Häagen-Dazs products in the United States and Canada.
 In December 2019, Nestlé sold Dreyer's along with its rights in the Häagen-Dazs brand to Froneri, a joint venture set up by Nestlé and PAI Partners in 2016.